Chiwetell Ejiofor as Bishop Carlton Pearson in “Come Sunday”

 It’s not about punishment for sin.
 It’s about the punishment that sin brings all on its own.
 Adultery will ruin your life.
 Anger, hate or an ethic of revenge will waste and eat up your life.
 Greed and envy will strangle your life and destroy your soul.
 Jesus came teaching in order to save us from sin and its consequences.
 In so doing he demonstrates God’s love towards us.
 He doesn’t want to see us wasted and on the scrap heap of life.
 He came to save us from all those things that can take a human life to that awful, unhappy place.

-So it is not that God has an arbitrary problem with sin – therefore we have a problem.
+So the message is not that God has an arbitrary problem with sin – therefore we have a problem.
 Put simply, God has a problem with sin ruining people’s lives.
 So much so that he came as Jesus to save us from its effects.

-When we portray sin as something that is, by God’s own choice, a problem purely to himself we garble the truth and trivialize the significance of sin for human beings.
-It is significant.
-Jesus is the Lamb of God sent to take away the sins of the world.
-Why would Jesus come to earth and go through all that he did if it were not vitally important.?Accordinly Jesus’ teachings on gehenna speak dramatically of sin’s dangers for us – in this life.
+When we portray sin as something that is, by God’s own choice, a problem purely to God we trivialize the significance of sin for human beings.
+Accordingly, Jesus’ teachings on gehenna speak dramatically of sin’s dangers for us – in this life.
 And the NT letters emphasize the implications of that on an eternal plane.

 Consider the NT’s imagery and language of exclusion from God, of separation from God, of being disintegrated (to render the NT word very closely) to describe what happens when we have built our lives with rubbish and our lives come to be judged.
 These texts are scattered through the NT letters, issuing inescapable and sobering warnings concerning eternal destinies.
 They cannot be easily dismissed.
 Jesus’ own words represent what he clearly intended to be a grave warning about consequences.
 Gehenna was, in Jesus’ teaching, a fate to be avoided at every possible cost.
 (Mt 18:7-9, Jn 13:22-30, I Cor 3:12-15, II Thess 1:9)

-However the sober warnings of the NT are simply not the same as the Church’s traditional teachings on hell – which promise eternal, conscious torment (ECT) for non-believers, consigned to perpetual anguish in hellfire as their punishment, while believers live it up in heaven.
+However the sober warnings of the NT are simply not the same as the Church’s traditional teachings on hell – which promise a punishment eternal, conscious torment (ECT) for non-believers, consigned to perpetual anguish in hellfire as their punishment, while believers live it up in heaven.
+Those teachings convey God as saying, “Believe in me – and Jesus.
+Love me freely, voluntarily, or I will torture you for eternity.”
 An infinite punishment for a finite crime.
+Hardly an image of love and justice!

 Back in the 90’s I entered into a correspondence with the renowned preacher R.T.Kendall.
 RT is a strong proponent of the traditional church doctrine of ECT.
 I wrote to ask where he found support in the NT for this doctrine.
 By my reading, a large number of texts speak in the terms I’ve outlined above – if taken on their plain reading.